 - Applicant must have demonstrated leadership skills and community service involvement

-If admitted into the Riordan MBA Fellows Program, a required GMAT Diagnostic test of 450 and official transcripts will be needed by September 2013.
-Please not we are not requiring the offical GMAT, only the diagnostic.
+If admitted into the Riordan MBA Fellows Program, a required GMAT Diagnostic test of 450 and official transcripts will be needed by September 2015.
+Please note we are not requiring the official GMAT, only the diagnostic.

 - What qualifications does the Admissions Committee look for in an applicant?